sim-sci/SimLLC/README.md

 ## Version: Checkpoint 1
 * Can open a user-specified trace file
 * Ability to accept a runtime flag or command to determine silent or normal running mode
-* ability to read a trace file and parse it into command and (hexadecimal) address (displaying each in debug mode)
+* Ability to read a trace file and parse it into command and (hexadecimal) address (displaying each in debug mode)
 ## Folder Structure
     ├── src                     # Source Code Directory
     |    ├── Makefile           # A build system for SimLLC